 - You can also enter the name of the contributor in the "Keyword" search field to display purchased projects for a specific contributor.

 - Click the "Export to CSV" button at the upper right to download the list in Excel compatible form.

 How does the tax reporting work?

-Ebyline reports payments to contributors every twenty days in accordance with the State of California New Hire reporting guidelines.
-In addition, for contributors earning $600 or more during the tax year, a 1099-Misc form will be issued no later than January 31st of the following year, as required by law.
+Ebyline reports payments to contributors in accordance with the State of California New Hire reporting guidelines.
+In addition, for contributors meeting current IRS reporting thresholds during the tax year ($20,000 and 200 separate transactions), a 1099-K form will be issued no later than January 31st of the following year, as required by law.

 Who can I contact if I have additional questions?